Jade Carey: Personal life

 Carey was born and raised in Phoenix, Arizona.
-Her parents, Brian Carey and Danielle Mitchell-Greenberg, divorced when she was young.
-Carey began taking gymnastics classes in 2002.
+Her parents, Brian Carey and Danielle Mitchell-Greenberg, owned a gym when she was born, allowing her to get involved with gymnastics at a young age.
+She officially began gymnastics in 2002.

+Her parents divorced when she was young.
 She attended Mountain Ridge High School in Glendale, Arizona, graduating in 2018.
+In early 2024 Carey was inducted into the Mountain Ridge Athletics Hall of Fame.